MasonStooksbury/Free-Games/README.md

 1. Keep a copy of the "**Rescue Codes**".
 This will come in handy to retrieve your account if you ever lose access to your Authentificator application (losing phone, etc.)
 1. In the python script, input the "**Manual Entry Key**" retrieved earlier in the corresponding field, again leaving the single quotes as is.
 1. Done!

+### Finally

+Now all you have to do is run `python Free_Games.py`, sit back & relax while your free games are being claimed (actually, you may have to complete a captcha upon signing in , but that's it).

 # Setting up Windows Task Scheduler

 These steps should help you get Windows Task Scheduler setup in such a way that it will wake your computer from sleep and grab your free games then go back to sleep.
 It will also be setup to run again if something goes wrong as well as kill itself if it goes haywire.
 I realize the first picture shows it being setup for Vista and Windows Server 2008, but this was the only way it would work on Windows 10 without doing some wonky BIOS setup that only worked for some people.